BadmWe/dspyt-webpage/dspyt/posts/how_to_generate_sitemap_for_nextjs_project.md

 Web Badminton is a decentralized badminton centered dapp on IPFS and Polygon Blockchain.

-The application utilises JavaScript, NextJS, React, Tailwind Css and Wagmi library, IPFS, nft.storage and web3.storage.
+The application utilizes JavaScript, NextJS, React, Tailwind Css and Wagmi library, IPFS, nft.storage and web3.storage.

 The smart contract is built with solidity, hardhat and polygon blockchain mumbai testnet.